NexusMutual/docs/docs/protocol/pricing.md

 ### Managing exposure to risk

 As the cost of cover increases, demand will begin to decrease once the price reaches a certain level and continues to rise.
-This can limit exposure to risk, while generating more revenue for the mutual and members participating as NXM stakers.
+This can limit exposure to risk, while generating more revenue for the Mutual and members participating as NXM stakers.

 Dynamic pricing plays an important role in risk management, though it’s not the only way the protocol manages exposure to risk.